 To key to selling is making others feel good

 When you are selling, you will have more success if you first make the customer feel good about the product.
 I wouldn’t have gone on that blind date if that lady didn’t make me feel good about her friend first.

 With wine, you want people to feel great about the wine before they even taste it.
 Talk up the wine just as that lady talked up her friend to me.
 Show how much you love the wine and let that enthusiasm you have for that wine influence the customer.

-Studies on the power of influence have shown it works, and I can confirm it from first-hand experience.
+Studies on the power of influence have shown it works, and I can confirm it from personal experience.
 I allowed a strange woman I knew for barely 60 minutes to talk me into going on a second blind date.
 If that isn’t proof of the power of influence, I don’t know what is.

 Also, there is much ignorance, many misconceptions, and intimidation surrounding wine.
 If there was ever a time when you need to make someone feel comfortable about something before buying, it is with a wine unfamiliar to them.